fab-jul/pymodsynth/README.md

 # pymodsynth
 Modular Synthesizer in Python

-Corr IDea: Modular Synthesizers are "just" function generators with a nice user interface  CAn we build something similar in Python?
+Core Idea: Modular Synthesizers are "just" function generators with a nice user interface  Can we build something similar in Python?

 ## Random Ideas